Tutor Support and Resources

 We also provide inservice training once or twice a year, and you can attend those and any or all of the Tutor Training Workshops free of charge.

-Meetings are held the fourth Tuesday of every month except June, July, Aug and December at:
+Meetings are held the fourth Tuesday of January, March, September, and November. at:

 Community of Christ Church